deriv-com/SmartCharts/README.md

 lang | Sets the language.
 Defaults to `en`. position | Sets the position of the chart controls.
 Choose between `left` and `bottom`.
 In mobile this is always `bottom`.
 Defaults to `bottom`. assetInformation | Show or hide the asset information.
 In mobile this will be always be `false`.
-Defaults to `true`.
+Defaults to `true`. enabledNavigationWidget | Show or hide navigation widget.
+Defaults to `false`

 #### Barriers API